quheng/MedicalTrendAnalyzation/README.md

 ## process data
 ### bag of words model
 You can find some useful information about bag of words at [bag of words model](https://en.wikipedia.org/wiki/Bag-of-words_model).
-Using `python script/bag_of_words_builder.py` to build this model, then you can find your result at './data/bag_of_words.json', I also put a sample result at there.
+Using `python script/bag_of_words_builder.py` to build this model, then you can find your result at './data/bag_of_words.json', I also put a sample result there.